Stochastic dynamics of granular hopper flows: a configurational mode controls the stability of clogs

 Third, the model predicts an exponential distribution of ejected masses prior to a clog $p_M$ regardless of outlet regime, consistent with our experiments [Fig.~\ref{fig:flowPauseClogStatistics}(e)] and as well-established in the literature~\cite{zuriguel2005jamming, to_jamming_2005, zuriguel2011silo, thomas2015fraction,koivisto_effect_2017}.
 The total mass ejected in a trajectory with $N$ pauses is simply the sum of $N+1$ flow masses $m_F$, as no mass is ejected during a pause.
 Averaging over the geometric number of pauses produces an exponential distribution with predicted mean $\langle M \rangle = m_F \langle N+1 \rangle =116.7 m_L$ [Fig.~\ref{fig:flowPauseClogStatistics}(e)], within $2\%$ of the empirical average mass ejected~\cite{SM}.

 We now return to the full Langevin dynamics, Eqs.~(\ref{flowRateDynamics}) and (\ref{hiddenVariable}), for deeper insight into statistics of the flow rate.
-The distribution of flow rates $P_y(x,t)$ for the hidden variable state $y=0,1$ satisfy a coupled Fokker-Planck equation (using the It\^{o} interpretation for multiplicative noise),
+The flow rate distribution $P_y(x,t)$ for the hidden variable state $y=0,1$ satisfy a coupled Fokker-Planck equation (using the It\^{o} interpretation for multiplicative noise),